Getting Started for AI-First Builders

 - Day-two features have a foundation — your AI assistant can read what came before

-- *Linking tests to requirements keeps AI honest — you can trust that your tests are actually validating the behaviour you asked for
+- Tests stay honest — linking tests to requirements means you can trust they’re validating the behaviour you asked for

-dotreq loginThis opens a browser to authenticate.
-A cloud account is optional, but it enables style checking, test review, and coverage sync (the features that make AI-assisted development actually work well).
+A cloud account is optional, but it enables style checking, test review, and coverage sync — the features that make AI-assisted development actually work well.

 Supported assistants: